Head of Fixed Income Strategy

 Follow Kevin Flanagan

 Unfortunately for fixed income investors, the search for yield

 remains an ongoing challenge.
-Without a doubt, a primary culprit behind the historically low-rate backdrop in the U.S. are overseas developments, as developed world sovereign debt
+Without a doubt, a primary culprit behind the historically low-rate backdrop in the U.S. are overseas developments, as developed world How term is in blog

 Do the latest jobs reports alter the outlook for the Fed, where U.S. policy makers could buck the trend of the other G7 central banks?
 Despite two consecutive months of better-than-expected employment data, the base case scenario still does not predict a Fed rate hike before its December policy meeting.
 Even if the upcoming jobs report (slated for release on September 2, 2016) makes it “three in a row,” the Fed still seems to be taking a very deliberate, go-slow approach to monetary policy.
 Against this backdrop, investors will be continuing their search for yield.
 According to Bloomberg, the UST 10-Year yield is holding “close to a four-month high versus their Group of Seven peers,” a landscape that should continue to favor U.S.-based fixed income securities.

 Unless otherwise noted, data source is Bloomberg, as of 8/8/2016.